chrisbeardy/todo.txt-autopri/README.md

 ## Usage

-*To auto-prioritise tasks based with the default parameters:*
+To auto-prioritise tasks based with the default parameters:

 `todo.sh autopri`

-*Changing the number of days:*
+Changing the number of days:

 The following will auto-prioritise tasks that are due in 3 days time to priority A:

 `todo.sh autopri 3`

-*Changing the priority:*
+Changing the priority:

 The following will auto-prioritise tasks that are due on the current day or in a days time to priority C:

 `todo.sh autopri C`

-*Changing both the number of days and the priority:*
+Changing both the number of days and the priority:

 The following will auto-prioritise tasks that are due in 3 days time to priority C:

 `todo.sh autopri 3 C`

+List option:

+The list option `-l` | `--list` can be used to list the items that will be reprioritised and prompt for confirmation.

 ## Contributing